elliot736/cedar-gate/README.md

 Gateway::Service    { name: String, url: String }
 ```

 The `→ parent` arrows define Cedar's entity hierarchy.
-A `User` that belongs to `Tenant::"acme"` inherits all policies that apply to `Tenant::"acme"` this is how tenant-scoped policies work without duplicating rules.
+A `User` that belongs to `Tenant::"acme"` inherits all policies that apply to `Tenant::"acme"`.
+This is how tenant-scoped policies work without duplicating rules.

-### Writing policies
+### Writing Policies

 **Route an endpoint to a backend:**